Flameis/CS362-Team3/Project Proposal.md

 ### Week 9 - Finalizing Additional Features
 Goals: Complete non-functional features and continue refining the software.
 Tasks:

+Backend Team:

 * Implement the non-functional features.

+Front End Team:

+* Continue to improve the UI/UX based on feedback and integrate the non-functional features.

+Interaction Team:

+* Implement the non-functional features.

+Test Team:

 * Test that the non-functional features don't interfere with the core features of the software.
-* Continue to improve the UI/UX based on feedback and integrate the non-functional features.

 Deliverables:
 * Completed non-functional features in the software.
 * Fully-functional app ready for final testing.

 ### Week 10 - Final Testing and Launch
 Goals: Test the app and prepare for the official launch.
 Tasks:

-* Conduct thourough end-to-end testing of all features.
+Backend Team:

 * Fix any remaining bugs and performance issues.

+Front End Team:

+* Fix any remaining bugs and performance issues.

+Interaction Team:

+* Fix any remaining bugs and performance issues.

+Test Team:

+Documentation Team:

+* Finalize Documentaion

+All:

 * Prepare our final project presentation/demo.
 * Deploy the app for public use.

 Deliverables:
 * Project Final Release.
 * Fully tested and deployed app.
 * Final presentation/demo.